browser-dev/gn-simple-build/README.md

 # GN Simple Build Example

+## Warning

+This copy works fine on mid 2021, things gona be changed after

 ## Description
 This is an example directory structure that compiles some simple targets using gcc.
 It is intended to show how to set up a simple GN build.
 It is deliberately